jmachara/MachineLearning/README.md

          this point in the tree, and children which is a dictionary of the branches.

 To learn the tree with binary data, use the method build_binary_tree() instead.
 Build_tree_array can be used to create many trees with varying data.
 The parameters are an array of splits, array of depths, and the array of files.

+Homework 2:

+  You can run the code with the run.sh file provided, which moves the current directory into the file's folder and runs it to produce the text files.
+If you want to use the code without the run.sh file, follow the steps below

+ Adaboost:
+    To run the Adaboost code, call the stump_boost method in the methods class.
+This calls the adaboost algorithm on the bank data
+Bagged Trees:
+    To run the bagged trees code, call the bagging method in the methods class.
+This builds the tree groups and tests them.
+Random Forest:
+        To run the random forest code, call the bagging_RandForest method in the methods class.
+This builds the rand tree groups and tests them.
+Intensive tests:
+        The intensive bagged trees test is ran using the IntensiveBagging method in the methods class.
+For the random tree intensive method, run rand_tree_intensive_bagging.
+        This generates specification of the intensive testing from homework 2, but instead of 500, I used 100 due to time limitations.
+Batch Gradient:
+        This can be called using the batch_grad_des method that has a parameter for the step. .01 was the chosen value for this parameter.
+Stochastic Gradient:
+        This can be called using the stochastic_grad_des method that has a parameter for the step. .01 was the chosen value for this parameter.
+Analytical:
+        To calculate the best weight vector analytically, use the analytical_weight function.